Title: To Have It All

 Again, I know this review isn’t giving you much to work with, but trust me when I say this is one of the most unique premises in romance books out there, and that the little spin on reality only makes it better.
 These characters and their journey have made me feel so much, I bet you’ll be touched, too.
 Go read it!

-Guest review contributed by U.S. – Brazil Book Review.
+This guest review was contributed by U.S. – Brazil Book Review.
 As a book review diplomat of sorts, this blogger reviews books in English and Portuguese.
 If there’s romance in the book, she’s probably loving it.